hiracy/serverspec-runner/README.md

 do tests.

-    $ serverspec-runner -p /path/to/your_serverspec_root -s /path/to/your_scenario.yml
+    $ serverspec-runner -r /path/to/your_serverspec_root -s /path/to/your_scenario.yml

 You can also specify "ssh_options.yml" file by "-o" option

-    $ serverspec-runner -p /path/to/your_serverspec_root -s /path/to/your_scenario.yml -o /path/to/your_ssh_options.yml
+    $ serverspec-runner -r /path/to/your_serverspec_root -s /path/to/your_scenario.yml -o /path/to/your_ssh_options.yml

 <!-- See details to [here](http://serverspec.org/) -->